What is ANSI/BIFMA? How Does it Relate to Standing Desks and Treadmill Desks?

 If you shop around for a standing desk you’re likely to come across these discordant initials in the marketing literature of numerous desk manufacturers, especially those that specialize in selling products to large enterprise, government, and educational institutions.
 This acronym is the shorthand way of referring to a standards-setting body known as the Business + Institutional Furniture Manufacturers Association (BIFMA), which is a subgroup under the American National Standards Institute (ANSI).
 It includes as its members and key funding source the larger office furniture manufacturers in the US, and is based in Grand Rapids, Michigan—the “Silicon Valley” of the office furniture industry where everyone from Steelcase to iMovR bases the bulk of their production and supply chain vendors.

-BIFMA is an important group in that it conducts product testing and sets minimum standards for the safety and proper operation of these products.
+BIFMA is an important group in that sets minimum standards for the safety testing and proper operation of these products.
 The annual US market for office furniture is currently about ten billion dollars in size.
 Approximately 11% of that, or $1.1 billion, is comprised of desks and tables.
 The industry has been gradually ceding market share to low-cost, Chinese imports, although the bulk of these products are still made in the US.

-What BIFMA Tests in an Office Furniture Product
+What BIFMA Requires in Testing For an Office Furniture Product

 Under its standards document (called ANSI/BIFMA X5.5 – 2014 DESK PRODUCTS if you’re interested) the organization discusses tests for “Top Loading, Load Ease, Lock Mechanism, Extendible Element or Roll-Out Shelf Cycle, Out Stop, Rebound, Racking, Leg Strength, Horizontal and Vertical Adjustment, Stability, Cycle Testing for Receding Doors, Interlock, Drop Test for Receding Door, and Unit Drop.”
 In their own words, “This standard specifies acceptance levels to help ensure reasonable safety and performance independent of construction materials, manufacturing processes, mechanical designs, or aesthetic designs.”